Royal Canadian Mounted Police - Canadian Firearms Program

 Conditions of employment

-Reliability Status security clearance - RCMP Enhanced reliability security clearance
+Reliability Status security clearance - RCMP Enhanced Reliability clearance

 The Public Service of Canada is committed to building a skilled and diverse workforce that reflects the Canadians we serve.
 We promote employment equity and encourage you to indicate if you belong to one of the designated groups when you apply.